Playa Blanca Caleta Diego Hernandez is more than wild and wonderful. It's one of a kind.

-However there, the ocean is very clean which includes the occasional horse shoo type pools between rocks.
+However there, the ocean is very clean which includes the occasional horse shoo type pools between crevices.

 Let the map Tenerife White beach help you to get there.